dnsinogeorgos/ccmasker/README.md

 Wrote an equivalent python script for comparison and it is actually faster ¯\_(ツ)_/¯
 A test with 748mb of real logs
 ```
-timing ccmasker2 written in go (1.16)
+timing ccmasker written in go (1.16)

 real    0m34,526s
 user    0m40,160s
 sys     0m1,600s

-timing ccmasker2 written in python (3.9)
+timing ccmasker written in python (3.9)

 real    0m28,051s
 user    0m31,487s